Mohith8861/readme_test/readme.md

 - Eduverse can fetch and recommend relevant links from the internet for the user's convenience by scraping the Bing search engine.
 - Example: If a user creates a roadmap for "Machine Learning," Eduverse can recommend top-rated courses, tutorials, and articles from the web.

+### 7. **AI-Powered Resource Recommendations**

+- Eduverse leverages generative AI to recommend the best study resources from the scraped results from web based on:
+  - **Course Requirements**: The AI analyzes the course content and suggests resources that align with the learning objectives.
+  - **User's Current Knowledge Level**: The AI assesses your proficiency and recommends resources accordingly.
+    - **Beginner**: If you're new to a topic, Eduverse will suggest beginner-friendly guides, introductory videos, and foundational articles.
+    - **Intermediate/Advanced**: For experienced learners, it will recommend advanced tutorials, research papers, and tips & tricks to deepen your expertise.

+## How It Benefits Universities and Learners:

+- **For Universities**:

+  - Share structured, up-to-date curricula with students.
+  - Ensure students have access to the best resources for each course.
+  - Simplify resource distribution and updates.

+- **For Learners**:
+  - Receive personalized resource recommendations based on your skill level and learning preferences.
+  - Stay updated with the latest materials for your chosen skill or course.
+  - Collaborate with peers by sharing and accessing resources effortlessly.

 ## How It Works

 ### 1. **Generative AI for Roadmap Creation**